Sea star wasting disease (SSWD) in central California

 Monterey Bay National Marine Sanctuary

 Extensive samples have been collected to identify the causative agent and the conditions that may have caused the start of the outbreak.
-One of the top priorities is to confirm that an infectious agent is involved and what the identity of that infectious agent is.
-Scientists from most locations have sent samples to Cornell University, and molecular sequencing work, funded by the National Science Foundation, is underway to identify possible viruses and bacteria that could be causative agents.
-Pathology samples are being evaluated by a working group of veterinary pathologists from the Wildlife Conservation Society, Northwest ZooPath, Roger Williams University, University of California Davis, University of Connecticut and the US Geological Survey to define the disease process and help determine the underlying cause.
+Pathology samples were evaluated by a working group of veterinary pathologists from Cornell University, Wildlife Conservation Society, Northwest ZooPath, Roger Williams University, University of California Davis, University of Connecticut and the US Geological Survey to define the disease process and help determine the underlying cause.
 Funding from NSF and WA Sea Grant is also supporting infectiousness experiments at Western Washington University.

 Staff divers from MBNMS are assisting UCSC divers with surveys for signs of SSWS at sites in Monterey Bay, Carmel Bay, and parts of Big Sur.
 The West Coast Regional office provided 5 days-at-sea in spring 2014 aboard to the RV 4107, a 41 ft NOAA small boat that supports diving operations for up to six divers.

 Summary to DateUpdate October 2014: